 The purpose of this policy is to establish a procedure for awarding service leave to recognize staff members of The University of Texas at Dallas for outstanding performance.

 This policy applies to staff members.
-A staff employee will be eligible to be considered for administrative leave for outstanding performance if all the following criteria are met: Employee has worked at least 12 continuous months in a benefits-eligible staff position (student positions are not eligible); Employee has an overall rating of Commendable or higher on their most recent annual performance appraisal; and the employee has had no disciplinary actions in the past 12 months.
+A staff employee will be eligible to be considered for administrative leave for outstanding performance if all the following criteria are met: Employee has worked at least 12 continuous months in a benefits-eligible staff position (student positions are not eligible); Employee has an overall rating equivalent to Meets Expectations or higher on their most recent annual performance appraisal; and the employee has had no disciplinary actions in the past 12 months.

 - Employees may be granted up to 16 hours of time off for exemplary service within a fiscal year.
 The maximum hours granted is prorated based upon the employee's percentage of employment or FTE.
 For example, a benefits-eligible employee who works 20 hours per week would be awarded a maximum of 8 hours within a fiscal year.

 - A manager/supervisor may nominate any eligible employee for outstanding performance leave via their department head, dean or vice president.
-The award must be approved by all higher-level supervisors, including the appropriate vice president.
+The award must be approved by all higher-level supervisors, including the appropriate vice president, the CHRO and the President, or his or her designee.
 The nomination must include justification for the basis of the nomination and the number of hours requested to be awarded.
 The awarded leave time is granted in full day increments only (i.e. 8 hours for full-time or 4 hours for part-time).
 The outstanding performance or activity cited may be subsequent to the employee's most recent performance evaluation.

 - The hours granted for outstanding job performance must be used within the same fiscal year awarded and within the department in which it was earned or the hours will be forfeited.
 An employee does not receive payment for outstanding job performance leave not taken upon departmental transfer or separation of employment.